 Treatment can be difficult due to cancer quickly invading surrounding tissues.

-If the tumour is found early enough and is in the front portion of the mandible (lower jaw) surgery (mandibulectomy) may be performed.
+- If the tumour is found early enough and is in the front portion of the mandible (lower jaw) surgery (mandibulectomy) may be performed.

-Cryosurgery (freezing) may be performed on small tumours.
+- Cryosurgery (freezing) on small tumours.